nickarms/100-days-of-code/r1-log.md

 ### R1D57
 Falling asleep to JQuery add/remove classes.
 It's ok y stuff just a little tedious with the tweezing of pixels and look/feel.
 Handy stuff to know for sure tho. https://twitter.com/sirnixalot/status/971647411834707968

+### R1D58
+Again falling asleep.
+Dreaming about a new laptop - would it be bad if I got one before the challenge was up? https://twitter.com/sirnixalot/status/972384832977231877